dmitrypol/dmitrypol.github.io/_posts/2017-05-27-rails-session-storage.md

 ### Mongo

-We have been using that approach for a couple of years with [mongo_session_store-rails4](https://rubygems.org/gems/mongo_session_store-rails4) gem.
+We have been using this approach for a couple of years with [mongo_session_store-rails4](https://rubygems.org/gems/mongo_session_store-rails4) gem.

 {% highlight ruby %}
 # config/initializers/session_store.rb